datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Deleting (annexed) files/directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Removing files from a dataset is possible in two different ways:
+Removing annexed file content from a dataset is possible in two different ways:
 Either by removing the file from the current state of the repository (which Git calls the *worktree*) but keeping the content in the history of the dataset, or by removing content entirely from a dataset and its